 Currently, the majority of aesthetic practitioners come from a medical background and therefore have a university degree in nursing, dentistry or medicine.
 Obviously with the level of commitment required to undertake a medical degree, this is best suited to individuals who ultimately want to work in a medical environment such as a hospital or a dental surgery.
 That being said, with the rise in popularity of aesthetics, we are seeing more and more medical practitioners completely moving away from their medical roles to solely focus on their aesthetic business instead.

 At Facethetics training, all of our medical courses such as Botox and dermal fillers are only open to qualified medical professionals.
-In addition to doctors and nurses, we can also train dental therapists and dental hygienists, as well as certain “professionals allied to medicine” such as paramedics, physiotherapists and pharmacists.
-Applicants coming from these professions are assessed on an individual basis.
+In addition to doctors and nurses, we can also train dental therapists and dental hygienists, as well HCPCs, such as paramedics, physiotherapists and pharmacists.
+Applicants are all assessed on an individual basis.

 Due to the lack of regulation surrounding the aesthetics industry and amid concerns that the quality of training aesthetic practitioners varied significantly depending on the provider, Health Education England recommended that anyone delivering Botox and dermal fillers should be qualified to Level 7.
 This is the equivalent of a masters degree and was put forward by HEE as a way of ensuring more standardised levels of training for aesthetic practitioners.

-While Level 7 is not compulsory, should a practitioner want to complete this qualification, there are two ways to do so; the first is to complete a three year postgraduate degree in aesthetic medicine.
+There are two ways to obtain a Level 7 qualification; the first is to complete a three year postgraduate degree in aesthetic medicine.
 Alternatively, there are now several independent training providers offering Level 7 courses that can be completed in a much shorter timescale than a three year degree.
-The majority of providers offering Level 7 training also offer several pathways, meaning that it is accessible to both medical practitioners who are complete beginners in aesthetics, and to those who have been practising aesthetics for some time.
+The majority of providers offering Level 7 training also offer several pathways, meaning that it is accessible to both medical practitioners who are complete beginners in aesthetics, as well as to those who have been practising aesthetics for some time.
+Facethetics will be launching our own Level 7 course in September 2022!

 V300 Non-Medical Prescribing